A Girl Walks Home Alone at Night-2014

 Grade: B+

-The Judge is the numbers, formulaic, courtroom drama that we have all seen many times before, but regardless, I found the film rather enjoyable.
+The Judge (2014) is a formulaic, courtroom drama that we have all seen many times before, but I found the film rather enjoyable.

 The main reason for this is the casting of Robert Downey Jr. and Robert Duvall in the pivotal central roles.
 The two actors play estranged father and son.